 Located in Wolfville, Nova Scotia, 100 kilometers northwest of Halifax, Acadia University, was founded in 1838.
 The university has earned a national and international reputation for scholarship in the arts, sciences, and many professional fields.
-Acadia current enrolment is over 3800 full time students.

 Acadia University has embarked on the next evolution in learning through the Acadia Advantage, an academic initiative which integrates the use of notebook computers into the undergraduate curriculum.
 It is an exciting undertaking that enhances the university's teaching and learning environment, and continues a tradition of innovation that has made Acadia a leader in undergraduate education.